-I know an association meeting planner and she is really frustrated with her position.
-A pretty common occurrence but a unique situation, here is the story.
+I know an association meeting planner, and she is frustrated with her position.
+It is a common occurrence but a unique situation; here is the story.

 She is frustrated because she really sees the value of incorporating social media into her event and meeting programs.
 She is so ready that she has taken her own time to draft a number of reports on the hows and whys of the benefits, the pros, the cons and what the eventual outcome could be if the plan were implemented in its totality.